-Alternative Routes to Initial Certification, Master of Arts in Teaching in Teacher Education with a Concentration in Engineering & Technology Education (5-12) (M.A.T.)
+Teacher Education, Master of Arts in Teaching with a Concentration in Engineering & Technology Education (5-12) (M.A.T.)

 The Master of Arts in Teaching program is designed to allow degree candidates who have already completed an appropriate undergraduate major (determined by transcript review) to complete certification requirements while completing a master’s degree.

 Candidates seeking admission to the program must meet all admission requirements for the Graduate School and admission to the program.

 Admission to the Program